dan2097/opsin/README.txt

 This is a Java(1.5+) library for IUPAC name-to-structure conversion offering high recall and precision on general organic nomenclature.

-Currently it should be considered to be under development although the interface for using it will remain constant.
-OPSIN was formerly a component of OSCAR3 but is now a wholly standalone library.

 ##################################################

-OPSIN is available as a standalone JAR from Bitbucket (http://bitbucket.org/dan2097/opsin/) or SourceForge(https://sourceforge.net/projects/oscar3-chem/)
-It is also available as a dependency for use with Apache Maven. opsin-1.0.0-jar-with-dependencies.jar includes CML (Chemical Markup Language), SMILES, and InChI (IUPAC International Chemical Identifier) output and all dependendencies
+OPSIN is available as a standalone JAR from Bitbucket, http://bitbucket.org/dan2097/opsin/downloads It is also available as a dependency for use with Apache Maven. opsin-1.1.0-jar-with-dependencies.jar includes CML (Chemical Markup Language), SMILES, and InChI (IUPAC International Chemical Identifier) output and all dependendencies
 The main classes are uk.ac.cam.ch.wwmm.opsin.NameToStructure for CML and SMILES and uk.ac.cam.ch.wwmm.opsin.NameToInchi for InChI.

-To use OPSIN as a library add opsin-1.0.0-jar-with-dependencies.jar to your classpath.
+To use OPSIN as a library add opsin-1.1.0-jar-with-dependencies.jar to your classpath.

 If you are using Maven then do the following:
 	Add our repository: